Please help my mom stay in assisted living

 She also volunteered for elderly people from her 20s until she was in her late 70s, making them feel special, having conversations and providing whatever help she could give.
 She visited some of the residents more than their own children did, whether through the church or otherwise.

-She helped people throughout her career, offering encouragement or prayers to friends when they needed someone.
+She helped people throughout her life, offering encouragement or prayers to friends when they needed someone.

 She started out in England working with disabled children.
 In New York, she was a nanny.
-In Maryland, she did day care in the apartments we grew up in, singing and playing piano, reading, doing art, and teaching the kids life lessons along the way.
+In Maryland, she was the head teacher at a day care center, then did day care in the apartments we grew up in, singing and playing piano, reading, doing art, and teaching the kids life lessons along the way.

-She continued doing day care until she needed dialysis for a genetic kidney disease.
-After five years on dialysis, she had a successful kidney transplant 29 years ago.
+She continued doing day care until she couldn't anymore for health reasons, then had a life-saving operation 30 years ago.

-She raised my sister, my brother and me as a single mother from the time we were young kids.
+She raised three children as a single mother from the time we were young kids.

 She has run out of money except for her monthly social security check, which covers just part of her expenses.
 My sister and I have been paying the difference.
 I recently took out a home equity loan to help cover the expenses.